astoeckel/libfoxenflac/README.md

 * Roboust **resynchronisation** on corrupted files.
 * Implements all **CRC checks**.
 * **Fast**.
-Although the code is not optimized, `libfoxenflac` is reasonably fast, being about 1.25 times faster than the `flac` reference decoder application on `x86_64` systems.
+Although the code is not optimized, `libfoxenflac` is reasonably fast, being about 25% faster than the `flac` reference decoder application on `x86_64` systems.

 The following list of items is *not* implemented at the moment: